How to Size a Bonding Jumper

 Can the green bonding screw in a panel serve as the main bonding jumper?

-Yes, if it's the screw or strap listed and supplied for that enclosure.
+Yes, if it is the screw or strap listed and supplied for that enclosure.
 NEC 250.28 permits a screw as the main bonding jumper and requires a green finish visible after installation.
-It only belongs at the service disconnect, never in a downstream subpanel.
+Be precise about where it belongs: at the service disconnect, and never in an ordinary subpanel fed by a 4-wire feeder.
+It is not true that a bond never happens downstream of the service - a separately derived system such as a transformer secondary gets its own system bonding jumper, which is a different animal from the subpanel case and is required by 250.30(A)(1).

 Does a bonding jumper ever need to be bigger than the phase conductors?